WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Background and Related Work

 The automation framework (e.g., Playwright~\cite{playwright}, Puppeteer~\cite{puppeteer}, Selenium~\cite{selenium}) acts as the interface to the environment $\mathcal{E}$, responsible for the agent's perception and actuation.
 At time step $t$, it captures a representation of the web page to generate an observation $o_t \in \mathcal{O}$.
 This observation space includes the Document Object Model (DOM), the Accessibility Tree, and visual screenshots, and is fed to the backbone model $M_A$.

 The backbone model $M_A$, typically an MMLM~\cite{singh2025openai, geminiteam2025gemini3, liu2023visual}, provides the agent's reasoning capability.
 At time step $t$, $M_A$ receives the context $c_t$, which consists of the user instruction $P$, the history of past actions and observations, and the current observation: $c_t = (P, o_1, a_1, \dots, a_{t-1},o_{t-1}, o_t)$.
-The model analyzes $c_t$ to map the spatial and semantic understanding of the website to a specific operation, producing an action $a_t \in \mathcal{A}$ such that $a_t = M(c_t)$.
+The model analyzes $c_t$ and produces an action $a_t \in \mathcal{A}$ such that $a_t = M(c_t)$.
 Once the model decides on an action $a_t$, the automation framework executes it within the environment $\mathcal{E}$.
 The action $a_t$ yields the next subsequent observation $o_{t+1} = \mathcal{E}(o_t, a_t)$.
 This cycle continues until $M_A$ generates a termination action at step $T_{final}$ or a maximum step count $T_{max}$ is reached.
 The set of the actions along with the environmental changes is referred to as the trajectory of the agent.

 Actions $a_t$ correspond to specific browser events (e.g., \texttt{scroll to page footer}, \texttt{click("manage cookies")}, \texttt{click("marketing cookies switch")}) required to fulfill the task.
 Crucially, some actions change the underlying configuration of a website $W$, altering its state at step $t$, i.e., $S_t$.
 For example, if $S_t$ represents a configuration where marketing cookies are active, the action $a_t$ transitions the environment to $S_{t+1}$, where the setting is deactivated in accordance with the instruction $P$.
 Thus, ensuring a uniform initial state $S_0$ is essential for a faithful evaluation across runs.